ghofrani85/ghofrani85.github.io/_pages/about.md

 ---

-I am postdoctoral researcher working at Univseriy of Luebeck (Germany), affiliated to the Intelligent Systems Group of Prof. Mladen Berekovic.
-I have my previous postdoc (2018-2022) in the Smart Production Systems Group at the HTW Dresden.
-I have a Ph.D. in an interdisciplinary project from the faculty of computer science and the institute for disposal research at Clausthal university of technology.
+I am postdoctoral researcher working at University of Luebeck (Germany), affiliated to the Interim Professorship in Service Robotics.
+I have my previous postdoc (2018-2022) in the Smart Production Systems Group at the HTW Dresden and (2016-2018) in Software engineering Group at University of Hanover (Germany).
+I did my Ph.D. in an interdisciplinary project from the faculty of computer science and the institute for disposal research at Clausthal university of technology.

 Research
 ======